Last Updated on January 21, 2021

 In Marrakech, it was easy to catch a local bus on Mohamed V Avenue, and take it directly to the medina main square, or Djemaa el Fna.
 We ate in one of the food stalls on the first night we arrived, which felt like a uniquely local experience.

 Two weeks in Morocco was the longest I’ve spent in one country during my travels.
-Although Morocco is small, with its blend of cultures and gorgeous landscapes, it still wasn’t enough.
+Although Morocco is a small, there is so much to see, with its blend of cultures and many gorgeous landscapes.
+Morocco is a classic adventure for travelers.